-An electron "orbits" an atom in a characteristic shape determined by the most likely places to find the electron at any time.
-Electrons repel each other because they all have negative charges, so orbitals tend to give each electron the maximum possible amount of distance from its neighbors.
+An electron orbits an atom in a characteristic shape determined by the most likely place to find the electron at any one time.
+Electrons repel each other because they all have negative charges, so orbitals give each electron the maximum possible distance from its neighbors.
 When a valence electron forms a covalent bond with another atom, the orbital changes in a process called hybridization.
-VSEPR predicts bond angles based upon hybridized orbitals, but is not accurate when applied to certain metallic compounds, gaseous salts and oxides.
+VSEPR predicts bond angles based on hybridized orbitals, but is not accurate for certain metallic compounds, gaseous salts and oxides.

 The simplest hybrid orbital is sp, corresponding to a steric number of two.
 The bond angle is linear, or 180 degrees, when the atom has no lone electron pairs.
 An example is carbon dioxide.
-Conversely, a nitrogen molecule has one lone electron pair, giving it a linear shape but an unhybridized orbital and therefore no bond angle.
+Conversely, a nitrogen molecule has one lone electron pair.
+This gives it a linear shape but an unhybridized orbital and therefore it has no bond angle.

 A steric number of three leads to the formation of sp2 orbitals.
 The bond angles depend on the number of lone electron pairs.
 For example, boron trichloride has no lone pairs, a trigonal planar shape and bond angles of 120 degrees.
-The trioxygen molecule O3 has one lone pair, forming a bent shape with bond angles of 118 degrees.
+The trioxygen molecule O3 has one lone pair and forms a bent shape with bond angles of 118 degrees.
 On the other hand, O2 has two lone pairs and a linear shape.